About the Great Spotted Woodpecker

 Temperate and boreal forests, woodlands, parks, and gardens

-The Great Spotted Woodpecker is currently classified as Least Concern.
-Conservation efforts are crucial for preserving this species for future generations.
+The Great Spotted Woodpecker is currently classified as Least Concern on the IUCN Red List.

 Currently, the species faces few major threats and is classified as Least Concern by the IUCN.
 However, local declines may occur due to loss of mature woodland, removal of deadwood (critical for nesting), and intensive forestry practices.
 In some regions, competition for nest sites with invasive species or increased predation by mammals and birds of prey can be a challenge.
 Climate change may alter food availability and habitat suitability in the long term.
 Despite these, the species has shown resilience and adaptability, with populations stable or increasing in much of its range, including successful recolonization of Ireland in the early 21st century.